esyede/rakit/packages/docs/data/curl.md

 ## Authentication

-By default, this component will use Basic Auth method so you only need to pass username and password _(optional)_ for your request authentication:
+Authentication defaults to Basic, so a username and password are enough:

 ```php
 // Basic auth (default)